-Many thanks to SWLing Post contributor, John Cooper, who shares the following:
+Many thanks to SWLing Post contributor, Sandipan Basu Mallick (VU3JXD), for sharing the following guest post:

 Indian DXer enters into Limca Book of Records

 Jose Jacob from Hyderabad, India has collected QSL from 132 different stations of All India Radio over a period of 42 years.
 Radio stations ranging from Shot wave, Medium wave, FM to the latest DRM mode.
 In the process he has achieved the feat of creating an Indian Record of collecting maximum number of QSL of different stations of a radio broadcaster in India.

 As a teenager Jose started listening to radio and started to write to stations way back in 1973, when in his school days.
 Few years later in 1976 he first wrote to All India Radio, when his reception report was first verified with a QSL.
 Over next 42 years, he has used various mediums, ranging from inland letters, post cards to emails, for sending reception reporting.
 Currently he has over 2500 QSL from 130 different countries, many of which left the airwaves.